googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 - `eventloop` has been renamed to `_eventloop`.
 It is believed that `eventloop` was previously a *de facto* private module, so we've just made that explicit.
+- `BlobProperty._datastore_type` has not been implemented; the base class implementation is sufficient.
+The original implementation wrapped a byte string in a `google.appengine.api.datastore_types.ByteString` instance, but that type was mostly an alias for `str` in Python 2
+- `BlobProperty._validate` used to special case for "too long when indexed" if `isinstance(self, TextProperty)`.
+We have removed this check since the implementation does the same check in `TextProperty._validate`.
+- The `BlobProperty` constructor only sets `_compressed` if explicitly passed.
+The original set always (and used `False` as default)

 ## Comments